SGNovice/Disease-detection-using-chest-xrays/README.md

 We also had the technical expertise that allowed us to try novel activation functions - namely mila, mish and beta mish – which we believe contributed greatly to our results.

-> Activation functions are an extremely important feature of artificial neural networks.
-They basically decide whether a neuron should be activated or not.
-Whether the information that the neuron is receiving is relevant for the given information or should it be ignored.
+> Activation functions are important features of artificial neural networks.
+They determine whether a neuron should be activated or not; whether the information that a neuron is receiving is relevant for the given information or should be ignored.

 #### **β-Mish**
 It is an uni-parametric activation inspired by the Mish activation function - when β=1, β-Mish becomes the standard version of